priyank-p/reminder-app/docs/tools.md

   - `tools/dev-server`: runs the dev-server.
   - `tools/migration-status.js`: exports a `Boolean` that indicated weather migrations are need performed or not.
-  - `tools/run-migrations`: performs migrations on database
+  - `tools/run-migrations`: performs migrations on database for devlopment db.
   - `tools/run-tests`: runs tests
   - `tools/run.js`: provides a function that emulates `set -x` in bash.
   - `tools/test-all`: runs all the tests